What To Know About Collagen

 - BEST ABSORBENCY:

-A low molecular mass (low weight) amino collagen powder, like Elavonne's, means that your body uses it more effectively.
-You'll see results quicker and with less calories than with whole collagen supplements.
+The low molecular mass/weight of Elavonne's Amino Collagen C means that your body uses it more quickly and effectively.
+You'll see results quicker and with less calories than with other collagen supplements.

 - BEST FORMULA:

-Fish collagen peptide combines with hyaluronic acid and vitamin C for the ultimate in anti-aging support.
-No Fillers, No Flavors, No Sugar, No Artificial Preservatives.
+Provides the ultimate in anti-aging support with high-potency collagen, hyaluronic acid, and vitamin C. No Fillers, No Flavors, No Sugar, No Artificial Preservatives.

 Thousands of users say YES!
 And so do the results (see results graph below)